ifazli/pdfjam-gcp/README.md

 Helper for page layout.
 Calls `pdfjam` with the `nup` option, as well as the provided `options`, and if no suffix or outfile is provided, will set the suffix to `"nup"`.

 ## Contributing

+There are many more options that can easily be added to the module, such as paper type (`paper: 'a4paper`) or page color.

 I very welcome contributions or even taking over of the project.
 This project was made in order to fill one of my particular needs, the use of `pdfnup`, so I welcome any contribution adding more of pdjam's features.